 Over the years, cannabis has acquired numerous names and nicknames.
-Depending on where you are in the world, there are colloquial terms to describe it.
+Depending on where you are in the world, there are colloquial terms to describe it, such as 'weed' and 'chronic'.
 However, the words ‘hemp’ and ‘marijuana’ are universal and much more than just slang.
 They are important terms we use to define different types of cannabis.

 Nonetheless, there is still confusion about the differences between hemp vs marijuana.
 And with the cannabis industry growing and CBD becoming more popular in everyday society, it is more important than ever to be able to determine between the two.